 Collingwood Town Hall, March 26th 8pm

-This year the WHOW annual fundraiser will be held at the awesome Caravan Club.
+This year the WHOW annual fundraiser will again be held at the awesome Caravan Club.
 The Caravan Club, based at the Oakleigh RSL is a great old style hall with great sound and a fantastic atmosphere and has become the live music venue in the eastern suburbs of Melbourne.
 We are very grateful for their support!
 Buy tickets here.

-Breast Cancer in Bali
+Breast Cancer in Indonesia: the Challenges

 Recent statistics on the mortality rates of breast cancer in Australia show that the risk of dying of breast cancer before the age of 85 has decreased from 1 in 29 in 1982 to 1 in 37 in 2007 even though the incidence of breast cancer has been increasing.